intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 updated and do not yet have documented specifications for workarounds, but such cases need not be permanent.
 This is discussed further in {{active}}.

-Avoiding use of the robustness principle does not mean that implementations will be inflexible to new input.
-As discussed in {{extensibility}}, the flexibility to handle future extensions is better supported by specifications being very clear about their extension mechanisms, and implementations being strict in following the requirements of those specifications.
+Avoiding use of the robustness principle does not mean that implementations will be unchanging or inflexible.
+As discussed in {{design}}, the ability to handle future extensions is better supported by specifications being very clear about their extension mechanisms and implementations complying with the requirements of those specifications.

 # Fallibility of Specifications